 Producing English consonant sounds is not so problematic for many Spanish learners, but difficult enough!
 They may have problems in the following aspects:

-Spanish is a syllable-timed language.
-When Spanish speakers transfer the intonation patterns of their mother tongue into English, which is a stress-timed language, the result can be barely comprehensible to native English speakers.
+Spanish is a syllable-timed language*.
+When Spanish speakers transfer the intonation patterns of their mother tongue into English, which is a stress-timed language, the result may sometimes be barely comprehensible to native English speakers.
 This is because the meaning or information usually conveyed in English by the combination of stress, pitch and rhythm in a sentence is flattened or evened out by the Spanish learner.

 Grammar - Verb/Tense: Although Spanish is a much more heavily inflected language than English, there are many aspects of verb grammar that are similar.
 The major problem for the Spanish learner is that there is no one-to-one correspondence in the use of the tenses.
 So, for example, a Spanish learner might incorrectly use a simple tense instead of a progressive or a future one: She has a shower instead of She's having a shower; I help you after school instead of I'll help you after school.
 Problematic for beginners is the formation of interrogatives or negatives in English.
 The absence of an auxiliary in such structures in Spanish may cause learners to say: Why you say that? / Who he saw? / Do you saw him? / I no see him. / I not saw him.